Eltrone/EasyService/README.md

 ## Installation

 1. Clone the repository.
-2. Install dependencies for both front-end and back-end using:
+2. Install dependencies for both front-end and back-end.

 ## running
 ```bash